MOBIEGMOBIEG

 These four key features combine in various ways to form ten specific personality disorders identified in DSM-5 (APA, 2013).
 Each condition lists asset criteria reflecting observable characteristics associated with that disorder.

-To be diagnosed with a specific personality disorder, a person must meet the minimum number of criteria established for that disorder.
+To be diagnosed with a specific personality disorder, a person must meet the minimum number of established criteria.
 Furthermore, to meet the diagnostic requirements for a psychiatric disorder, the symptoms must cause functional impairment and subjective distress.
 This means the symptoms are distressing to the person with the condition, and the signs make it difficult for them to function well in society.

 Ten types of personality disorders